-At long last it looks like Comreg are eventually doing something about the charges for calling 1890 , 1850 , 0818 and 076 numbers .
+At long last, it looks like Comreg is eventually doing something about the charges for calling 1890, 1850, 0818 and 076 numbers.

 Summary of the Proposed Changes

-1. Introduce a new ‘Geo-Linked’ retail tariff condition for 1850, 1890, 0818 and 076 NGNs by 1st December 2019.
 Calls to these NGNs will be no more than the cost of calling a Geographic number.
-If calls to Geographic Numbers are included in a user’s bundle of ‘call minutes’ then calls to these NGNs will also be in their bundle.
+Also – IF calls to Geographic Numbers are included in a user’s bundle of ‘call minutes’ then calls to these NGNs will also be included in their bundle.

 2. To reduce the number of NGN ranges from five (1800, 1850, 1890, 0818 and 076) to two (1800 and 0818) by the end of 2021.
 With 1800 being free to call.

 These numbers (‘1850’, ‘1890’, ‘0818’, and ‘076) are classed as “Non-Geographic Numbers” (NGNs).
 They were originally introduced when all we had was Eircom landlines.
 These numbers were used in order to try and reduce call costs for people outside Dublin contacting places such as government departments in Dublin.

 The issue is – that many people now have telephone plans or bundles with inclusive call minutes – but the vast majority of phone providers do not include these NGN calls in the bundles.

 This can result in consumers, who think they have paid for unlimited calls, getting unexpected extra call charges when they ring these “lo-call” numbers.